jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 }
 ```

-### Date Arbitrary Types
+### Generation of Dates

+The date generation is in an extra module which have to be add in a project's dependency.
-You can create an arbitrary for date values by calling a static method on class `Dates`:
+Then you can create an arbitrary for date values by calling a static method on class `Dates`:

 - [`DateArbitrary dates()`](/docs/${docsVersion}/javadoc/net/jqwik/api/Dates.html#dates())
 - [`YearArbitrary years()`](/docs/${docsVersion}/javadoc/net/jqwik/api/Dates.html#years())